Skip navigation

 Lennard Maloney (Mainz by way of Heidenheim) and Jordan Pefok (Union Berlin) have featured plenty for their clubs while Noahkai Banks (Augsburg), Timmy Chandler (Eintracht Frankfurt), John Tolkin (Holstein Kiel), and young Cole Campbell (Dortmund) have all made appearances in the league this season.

-Bundesliga goals leaders — Who will win the Torjägerkanonen?
+Bundesliga goals leaders — Who won the Torjägerkanonen?

 Here’s the state of play as the entire Bundesliga looks to chase down Harry Kane, who won last season’s Torjägerkanonen with 36 goals.